Hartford’s Most Dedicated Personal Injury Lawyers

 - Motorcycle accidents- These are some of the most common causes of brain injuries, especially for motorcycle passengers, who can be easily ejected from a motorcycle.
 The state of Connecticut requires anyone under the age of 18 to wear a helmet, along with anyone operating a motorcycle with a learner’s permit.

 - Sports injuries- Anyone who plays a contact sport that doesn’t require safety gear for their head is at serious risk for a TBI.
-Flying sports balls, other human beings, and falling on the ground can result in a serious TBI.
+Intercepting forcefully thrown sports balls, colliding with other players, and slipping and falling on the ground can all contribute to or directly result in a serious TBI.
+Contact sports such as football have also been linked to a type of head trauma called CTE (chronic traumatic encephalopathy).

-- Work-Related Accidents- Even though a TBI can happen at any job at any time, construction accidents are the most common workplace accident where a TBI can occur.
-Accidents can occur if workers aren’t careful while running heavy equipment.
+- Work-Related Accidents- Even though a TBI can happen at any job at any time, construction sites are the most common source of workplace accidents, including those which result in a traumatic injury to the brain or cranial region.
+In other industries, similar accidents can occur if workers aren’t properly instructed on the operation of heavy equipment, or if workplace supervisors fail to execute necessary oversight of these high-risk machines.

-- Whiplash- Whiplash, which is a common neck injury as a result of a car accident, can also cause a TBI, unlike the common belief that all TBIs must be caused just by damage to the head.
-The sudden back and forth motion of the head that causes the whiplash can also cause the brain to collide with the side of the skull, or cause the bottom of the brain to protrude through the skull.
+- Whiplash- Whiplash, which is generally thought of as a common neck injury associated with the aftermath of a car accident, can also cause more severe symptoms and chronic conditions that are characteristic of a TBI.
+There is a notable degree of misconception that all TBIs must be or can only be caused by direct damage to the head.
+However, whiplash and other acute neck injuries are just as likely to contribute to the physical symptoms indicative of a brain injury.
+The sudden back and forth motion of the head that causes the whiplash can also cause the brain to collide with the side of the skull, or, more concerningly, can cause the bottom of the brain to shift downwards and protrude through the skull.

-If you or a loved one suffered a TBI as a result of an accident that wasn’t your fault, you are going to need the help of an experienced Connecticut brain injury attorney.
-The compassionate team of brain injury attorneys at The Law Office of Michael L. Chambers, Jr. is always happy to answer any questions you may have about your situation and give legal advice.
-Call us today for a free, no-obligation, and confidential consultation, or you can schedule a consultation on our website at your earliest convenience.
+If you or a loved one has suffered a TBI as a result of an accident that wasn’t your fault, you are going to need the help of an experienced Connecticut brain injury attorney.
+The compassionate team of brain injury lawyers at The Law Office of Michael L. Chambers, Jr. is always happy to answer any questions you may have about your situation and give legal advice.
+Call us today for a free, no-obligation, and confidential consultation, or you can schedule a personal injury case assessment on our website at your earliest convenience.

 - Dizziness- An altered sense of balance and place.
 Dizziness can also be described as feeling lightheaded or as if the head is spinning.